 Start reaching out earlier than you’d think.
 If you have a year-long subscription, don’t wait until there are two weeks left in a client’s contract.
 Begin connecting at least a quarter before the subscription ends.

 When you reach out:

-- Check usage logs to see if there’s been a drop in log-ins
+- Check usage logs to see if there has been a drop in log-ins.

 14. WATCH YOUR SOCIAL PRESENCE AND WHAT PEOPLE ARE SAYING ABOUT YOU

 Social engagement is a crucial retention factor.
-Share content that teaches your audience something new and like and comment on your customers’ posts to build rapport.
+Share content that teaches your audience something new and interact with your customers’ posts to build rapport.
 While doing this, nip any negative chatter about your company in the bud and you will keep your clients happy.